ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 * Add request parameters `toolchain_ID` and `cd_instance` to link your Git project to a specific CD and toolchain instance.

  The `toolchain_id` parameter supersedes the `cd_instance` parameter.
 If both are provided, the toolchain ID is used.
-However, if only the `cd_instance` parameter is given, the user can create a default toolchain by specifying it.
+However, if only the `cd_instance` parameter is given, a default toolchain is automatically created for the specified CD instance.
  {: note}

 :   To find your CD and toolchain instance IDs: